 HPHCI will maintain a secure web-based portal to enable secure data transfer and document storage.
 The system will match the FDA Sentinel System and will comply with all FDA Sentinel System security standards.
 A study identification number will also be used in place of direct patient identifiers to minimize risk.
 Patients' personal data will be stored at the individual data RP or at HPHCI in encrypted electronic form and will be password protected to ensure that only authorized study staff have access.
 No individual patient data will be sent to Pfizer, unless related to AE reporting described in Section 11.
-Each data RP and HPHCI will implement appropriate technical and organizational measures to ensure that the personal data breach, each data RP and HPHCI shall be responsible for determining whether a personal data breach has in fact occurred and, if so, providing breach notifications as required by law.
+Each data RP and HPHCI will implement appropriate technical and organizational measures to ensure that the personal

+CT24-WI-GL02-RF02 6.0 Non-Interventional Study Protocol Template For Secondary Data Collection Study Page 64 of 86 data can be recovered in the event of disaster.
+In the event of a potential personal data breach, each data RP and HPHCI shall be responsible for determining whether a personal data breach has in fact occurred and, if so, providing breach notifications as required by law.